Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-Asymptotic characterizations of several multiple testing procedures involving P-values obeying the RMD formulations are available in \cite{kipnis2021logchisquared}.
-These include the Bonferroni type test that is based on $p_{(1)}$ and a test that is based on Benjamini-Hochberg's false discovery rate (FDR) functional
+Asymptotic characterizations of several multiple-testing procedures involving p-values obeying the rare moderate departures formulations are available in \cite{kipnis2021logchisquared}.
+These include the $\minP$ that is based on $p_{(1)}$ and a test that is based on Benjamini-Hochberg's false discovery rate (FDR) functional